schizoidnightmares/schizoidnightmares.com/terms/patrons.md

 ---

 # Patrons
-The following terms are between me and the patrons of <a href="https://www.patreon.com/schizoidnightmares" target="_blank">my Patreon ⧉</a>.
+The following terms are between me and the patrons of <a href="https://www.patreon.com/schizoidnightmares" target="_blank">my Patreon</a>.

 ## Support
 I will do my best to answer questions from patrons in a timely fashion.
 However, I cannot promise exact response times.
 There may be circumstances where I cannot answer questions promptly.
 My answers may or may not be satisfactory.
 I may also choose not to answer questions, especially those of a personal nature or that demand early access to a work.